gvwilson/fiction/in-heck/index.md

 "You can stay right where you are!"
 Meribeth snapped.
-"Fire's the least of our worries right now."
+"If we're still here in five minutes we can worry about the fire then."

 The third flying bot raced away.
-The earth rumbled under the force of Special Leaf's tech.
+The earth split under the force of Special Leaf's tech.
 Zig-zag cracks appeared in the hard-packed road.
 *He can't keep doing this,* Maddy thought, but the old tortoise didn't let up.